jatanRT/eprscope/README.md

 src="https://github.githubassets.com/assets/GitHub-Mark-ea2971cee799.png"
 width="16" /> issues on github source page.
-There will be also a specialized [Discord](https://discord.com/) community channel to discuss the issues as well as application of the `{eprscope}` .
-If somebody is able and interested in package development, please ask via the github issue page.
+There will be also a specialized [Discord](https://discord.com/) community channel to discuss the `{eprscope}` related topics.
+If somebody is able and interested in package development, please refer to [contributing guide](./.github/CONTRIBUTING.md).

 ## Acknowledgements